create a widget my $widget = Prima::Widget-> new( size => [ 200, 200], color => cl::Green, visible => 0, onPaint => sub { my ($self,$canvas) = @_; $canvas-> clear; $canvas-> text_out( "Hello world!", 10, 10); }, ); # manipulate the widget $widget-> origin( 10, 10); $widget-> show;

 These two examples produce identical results.

-As a descendant of Prima::Component, Prima::Widget sends Create notification when created ( more precisely, after its init stage is finished.
+As a descendant of the Prima::Component class, Prima::Widget objects also send the Create notification while being created ( more precisely, after its init stage is finished.
 See Prima::Object for details).
-This notification is called and processed within create() call.
-In addition, another notification Setup is sent after the widget is created.
-This message is posted, so it is called within create() but processed in the application event loop.
-This means that the execution time of Setup is uncertain, as it is with all posted messages; its delivery time is system-dependent, so its use must be considered with care.
+This notification is called and processed within the new() method.
+Another notification Setup is sent after the widget finishes the creation process.
+This message is posted though, i e it is invoked within the new() method but is processed inside the application event loop.
+This means that the moment when the Setup event is executed is uncertain, as it is with all posted messages.
+Its delivery is system-dependent, so its use must be considered with care.

-After a widget is created, it is usually asked to render its content, provided that the widget is visible.
-This request is delivered by means of Paint notification.
+After the widget is created, it is usually asked to render its visual content by the system, provided that the widget is visible.
+This request is delivered by the Paint notification.

-When the life time of a widget is over, its method destroy() is called, often implicitly.
-If a widget gets destroyed because its owner also does, it is guaranteed that the children widgets will be destroyed first, and the owner afterwards.
-In such situation, widget can operate with a limited functionality both on itself and its owners ( see Prima::Object, Creation section ).
+When the lifetime of the widget is over, its method destroy() should be called.
+In some circumstances, the method can be also called implicitly by the toolkit.
+If the widget gets destroyed because its owner also gets destroyed, it is guaranteed that its widget children will be destroyed first, and the owner only afterward.
+In such situation the widget can still operate but with limited functionality ( see Prima::Object, the Creation section ).

-A widget can use two different ways for representing its graphic content to the user.
-The first method is event-driven, when the Paint notification arrives, notifying the widget that it must re-paint itself.
-The second is the 'direct' method, when the widget generates graphic output unconditionally.
+There are two ways graphics can be displayed in a widget.
+The first is the event-driven method when the Paint notification arrives, notifying the widget that it must re-paint itself.
+The second is the 'direct' method when the program itself begins drawing on the widget.

 $widget-> notify('Paint', $some_other_widget);

-The example uses several important features of the event-driven mechanism.
-First, no begin_paint()/end_paint() brackets are used within the callback.
-These are called implicitly.
-Second, when the custom refresh of the widget's graphic content is needed, no code like notify(q(Paint)) is used - repaint() method is used instead.
-It must be noted, that the actual execution of Paint callbacks might or might not occur inside the repaint() call.
-This behavior is governed by the ::syncPaint property. repaint() marks the whole widget's area to be refreshed, or invalidates the area.
-For the finer gradation of the area that should be repainted, invalidate_rect() and validate_rect() pair of functions is used.
-Thus,
+The example shows several important features of the event-driven mechanism.
+First, no begin_paint()/end_paint() brackets are used within the callback - these are called implicitly.
+Second, when the widget graphics need to be changed (after a mouse click, for example), no code like notify(q(Paint)) is needed - the repaint() method is used instead.
+Note that the execution of Paint callbacks may or may not occur inside the repaint() call.
+This behavior is managed by the ::syncPaint property.
+A call to repaint() marks the whole widget's area to be refreshed, or invalidates the area.
+For the finer access to the area that should be repainted, the functions invalidate_rect() and validate_rect() are used.
+Thus the call

 $x-> repaint()